 Dr. Hosea also says that, as the team doctor, he does not take any medication while flying with the squad in case someone needs care.
-“I bring a book, watch the movies and try to let the flight pass,” he says.
+“I bring a book, watch the movies, and try to let the flight pass,” he says.
 His approach is appropriate for other travelers who need to have their wits about them, such as folks flying with children, for example.
 If someone could potentially need you to be 100 percent during the flight, you should forgo any sleep medication.
-For more advice, see Sleeping on Planes.
+For more advice, see Sleeping on Planes: 13 Tips for Travelers.

 On the flight back from Sydney mentioned above, I called ahead to get my seat reassigned to an exit row—big mistake.
 Unbeknownst to me, the exit row seat I chose was a window seat at one of the big, thick exit doors, which encroached on my leg area such that I had to sit sideways in the seat for the entire flight.
 It was also more like an “exit aisle,” located right at a restroom, so there was endless and noisy foot traffic the entire flight.
 I was lucky that the rest of the row was empty, but it wasn’t much help; the armrests did not go up, so I couldn’t lie across the three seats in the aisle.

-Needless to say, mine would have been a “yellow” or even “red” seat on the SeatGuru seating chart if it had existed in 2000 (the site was launched the following year).
+Needless to say, mine would have been a “yellow” or even “red” seat on the SeatGuru seating chart if it had existed in 2000 (the site, SmarterTravel’s sister site, launched the following year).
 Eventually I went around the aircraft collecting all the unused pillows and blankets I could find, piled them up in each of the three seats, and created a workable (but in truth not very comfortable) platform across all three seats—and got a very few winks of sleep during the flight.
-I guess it was fairly comical, as friends all took pictures of me during the flight for their amusement.
+I guess it was comical, as friends all took pictures of me during the flight for their amusement.
 Glad you had a fun flight, guys.

 Before you choose, think hard about your usual preference of exit vs. aisle seat; it may be different on a long-haul flight than on a shorter flight.
-If you usually choose an aisle seat, consider whether you want your long, Ambien-enhanced sleep to be interrupted by an aisle mate; similarly, if you usually choose a window, you could get trapped in there by a snoring person in a prescription drug-induced stupor.
-To learn more, see Get the Best Airplane Seat.
+If you usually choose an aisle seat, consider whether you want your long, Ambien-enhanced sleep to be interrupted by others in your row; similarly, if you usually choose a window, you could get trapped in there by a snoring person in a prescription drug-induced stupor.
+To learn more, see 10 Ways to Get the Best Airplane Seat.